-Here, we have listed 10 computers with the features you need for the remaining college years.
-You’ll find a machine with basic features –at a low price, and a system with more advanced features, for which you’ll pay slightly more.
+In this, we have curated the best laptops for college and we have also provided insights to help you in finding the best value out of the laptop of choice.
+You’ll find notebooks with basic features –at low prices, and systems with more advanced features, for which you’ll pay slightly more.
 Either way, the choice is yours, but our list is comprehensive enough to cover college needs.

 Does it meet college specs?

-Others really don’t tie you down, you can have Mac OS, Linux or anything else, provided you’re comfortable using it.
+Others don’t tie you down, you can have Mac OS, Linux, or anything else, provided you’re comfortable using it.
 For others, you may have to buy laptops from the university to benefit from on-site repairs and offers in case anything goes south during your college years.
-Whichever the case, inquire first what your college expects f your system, especially on specifications.
+Whichever the case, inquire first what your college expects of your system, especially on specifications.

 How light do you need it?

-Something lightweight is preferable, and if you don’t mind screen size, a svelte ultraportable might be a safe bet.
+Something lightweight is preferable for college students, and if you don’t mind screen size, a svelte ultraportable might be a safe bet.
 Personally, I’d prefer anything in the range of 13 or 14-inches, as it lets you have some space in your backpack.
-If a smaller display does it for you, the better, but keep in mind texts will look smaller and productivity applications will take long to scroll to the bottom of the page, than they do on larger screens.
+If a smaller display does it for you, the better, but keep in mind texts will look smaller and productivity applications will take long to scroll to the bottom of the page than they do on larger screens.

 All in all, just ensure you get a comfortable keyboard and touchpad as you’ll need it.
 Most of your interaction with the laptop will be on college essays, research papers, chatting, so anything sub-standard will be a pain.
-In case you go with the smallest laptop, a standalone keyboard on the side might be a worth buy down the road., as you’ll need it to d lots of typing.
+In case you go with the smallest laptop, a standalone keyboard on the side might be worth buying down the road., as you’ll need it to do lots of typing.

 Is it powerful enough?

 If gaming is your newest hobby, you may need something with a discrete graphics card, but you’ll pay more.
-We now have gaming laptops with enough oomph, but are lad back and don’t have the gaily LED-lighting of mainstream gaming systems.
-Having a powerful GPU lets transcode videos and watch Blu Ray movies with ease, but they also drain the battery fast.
+We now have gaming laptops packing either AMD Ryzen or Intel Core chips with enough power but are laid back and don’t have the gaily LED-lighting of mainstream gaming systems.
+Having a powerful GPU lets transcode videos and watch Blu-Ray movies with ease, but they also drain the battery fast.
 If you’re into architecture and need CAD, those are the ones you should consider, but for other courses, an integrated GPU with good processor chi will be sufficient for day-to-day computing tasks.

 Storage – HDD or SSD?

 Now, much of everything can be stored online and accessed anytime.
-That has made having plenty of local storage less important, but you should still ensure your idea1l laptop meets your basic needs.
-If you’re panning on installing many apps, then you’re safe with a 256GB or more of system storage.
+That has made having plenty of local storage less important, but you should still ensure your ideal laptop meets your basic needs.
+If you’re planning on installing many apps, then you’re safe with 256GB or more of system storage.
 If you don’t need all that storage, then you’re safe with less space.